qms-complaint

 Complaint Handling

 The five-day clock started Monday.
 By Thursday you realized it was reportable.
 One day left.
-Intake triage that identifies critical complaints immediately, not after the queue.
+Triage at intake that flags safety events immediately—not after they wait in the queue.

 A surgeon reports that a device shut off during a procedure.
-Monday morning.
-The person who took the call is on vacation Tuesday.
-Nobody reviews it until Wednesday.
-Thursday, someone reads the notes and realizes: this might be reportable.
+Monday morning, 9:47 AM.
+The call goes to customer service.
+The rep logs it in the system—"device turned off during use"—and assigns it to the complaint queue.
+The person who normally triages complaints is on vacation Tuesday.
+Nobody reviews it until Wednesday afternoon.
+Thursday morning, someone finally reads the notes carefully and realizes: device malfunction during a surgical procedure.
+This might be reportable.

-The clock started Monday.
-You have five days.
+The clock started Monday at 9:47 AM.
+You have five calendar days to report if this involved death or serious injury.
 It's now Thursday.
-You've used four days to figure out that you have a reporting window.
+You've used almost four days to figure out that you have a reporting window.
+One day left to investigate, determine reportability, complete the MDR form, obtain required signatures, and submit to FDA.

 Complaint Lifecycle